Hemipepsis ustulata: Life history

-Parasitism
+Parasitoidism

-The tarantula hawk's namesake comes from its predation of tarantulas to raise their young.
+The "tarantula hawk" namesake comes from its predation of tarantulas in raising its young.
 After mating, the female wasp seeks out a tarantula, either free-ranging or in its burrow.
-After grappling with the tarantula, the wasp delivers a powerful sting that paralyzes the tarantula but keeps it alive.
+After grappling with the tarantula, the wasp delivers a powerful sting that paralyzes the tarantula, but keeps it alive.
 This allows the wasp to lay an egg that adheres to the spider's abdomen.
-One tarantula is provisioned per egg.
+One egg is provisioned per tarantula.
 The egg is about 5 mm long, gently curved, and creamy white in color.
 The wasp then drags the paralyzed tarantula along with the egg, sometimes up to 100 m, to a cavity or burrow to be sealed.
 This dugout can be either dug by the wasp or be the burrow of the paralyzed spider.
-When the larva hatches, it feeds on the spider's guts to completion, keeping the spider alive for as long as possible for freshness.
+When the larva hatches, it feeds on the spider's organs, keeping the spider alive for as long as possible while doing so.

 Larva

 About three days after the egg is laid, the free end of the egg becomes glassy white.
-The grub chews its way out with its tiny, dark-tipped mandibles.
+The grub chews its way out with its mandibles.
 Eventually, the eggshell splits, revealing the glistening, white, footless grub.
 The grub, still attached to the host tarantula by its tail end, arches over and digs into the tarantula's skin, creating a perforation aided by a dissolving fluid.
 After the grub is firmly attached by both its tail and head to the tarantula, it begins to suck the juices out of the tarantula's body.
 As it feeds, the larva grows, rapidly engorging itself on the tarantula and darkening in color.
 As it grows, it molts several times, casting off its head capsule and exoskeleton.
 After each molt, it resumes feeding, often through a new perforation.
 By the fourth instar, the tarantula's abdomen has collapsed slightly.
 At the fifth and last instar, the larva has developed a pair of stout, three-toothed mandibles to keep up with its feeding habits.
 The larva becomes muscular and mobile by this stage.
-It cuts a hole into the tarantula's carapace and thrust its head and thorax inside the host spider, continuing to feed ravenously.
-As it feeds, it hollows out the tarantula, up to the bases of the spider's hairy legs.
-At the beginning of this invasive assault, the tarantula finally expires.
-This entire process from egg to fifth instar takes around 35 days total.
+It cuts a hole into the tarantula's carapace and thrusts its head and thorax inside the host spider, continuing to feed ravenously.
+As it feeds, it hollows out the tarantula, up to the bases of the spider's legs.
+Once the larva begins to feed on the legs, the tarantula dies.
+This entire process from egg to fifth instar takes around 35 days in total.